DiamondLightSource/mx-bluesky/docs/user/hyperion/troubleshooting.rst

 -------

 Hyperion logs to a number of different locations.
-The sections below describe the locations that are configured via environment variables for a standard server install; for kubernetes deployments please check the deployment ``values.yaml`` for the configured locations.
+The sections below describe the locations that are configured via environment variables for a standard server install.

 Graylog
 ~~~~~~~